nofarhai77/AVLTree/README.md

 # AVLTree
-AVLTree implementation in Java.
+AVL Tree implementation in Java.
 Written as an assignment in data-structures course (Tel Aviv University).